opendocsg/opendoc-nexus-test/terms_and_conditions.md

 ## Prize

 > xvii.
-The Organisers reserve the right to substitute another prize of similar or equivalent value to be awarded to the winners of the Competition if the prize is unavailable due to unforeseen circumstances.
+The Organisers reserve the right to substitute another prize of similar or equivalent value to be awarded to the winner and shortlisted participants of the Competition if the prizes are unavailable due to unforeseen circumstances.

 > xviii.
-By entering the Competition, all participants will be deemed to have accepted and agreed to be bound by these Terms &
+By entering the Competition, all participants will be deemed to have accepted and agreed to be bound by these Terms &amp; Conditions.
-Conditions.